airswap/airswap-about/instant/run-a-maker.md

-{% hint style="warning" %}
-The following system is in beta on Rinkeby.
-{% endhint %}

 # Maker Kit (Beta)

 Maker Kit (Beta) is a collection of tools and examples to explore the AirSwap network, manage the Indexer, and interact with other peers.
 [Check it out on GitHub](https://github.com/airswap/airswap-maker-kit) to get started.

 # Introduction

+{% hint style="warning" %}
+The following system is in beta on Rinkeby.
+For production maker documentation, see [https://developers.airswap.io/](https://developers.airswap.io/#/tutorials/maker/README).
+{% endhint %}

 Running a maker for AirSwap Instant has three simple requirements.